Penn College Clock-hour Certificate Programs

 Federal aid, which includes Federal Pell Grants, Federal Direct Stafford Loans, and Federal Direct Parent PLUS Loans, will be disbursed to students (or their tuition accounts) in two or more payments, depending on the number of academic years for their program.
 The first payment period begins at the start of a program and ends at the halfway point of the academic year.
 Unless a student has paid the tuition with her/his own money or other funding, some or all of the federal aid a student is eligible for will first go to reduce the student’s tuition bill.

-Federal aid payments are normally refunded after the first twenty-one (21) days of each payment period.
-Depending on the program, there are two to four payment periods.
+Federal aid payments are normally refunded during the first half of each payment period.
+Depending on the program, there are two or three payment periods.
 Programs with one academic year will have two payment periods, while programs that have a second academic year will have either three or four payment periods.
-Students in the Practical Nursing Program with Federal Direct Stafford Loans will have their third payment period loan divided into two separate disbursements.
-The Bursar’s Office sends a notice to students when their accounts are credited with student loan funds, although this does not necessarily mean a student will receive a refund.
+The Bursar’s Office sends a letter to students when their accounts are credited with student loan funds, although this does not necessarily mean a student will receive a refund.
 Students must maintain satisfactory academic progress in order to receive federal aid.